-23 What categories of equity derivatives must be exchangetraded and what rules govern trading?
+23 What categories of equity derivatives must be exchange-traded and what rules govern trading?

-All listed equity derivatives are traded on the SEHK or Hong Kong Futures Exchange Limited.
+All listed equity derivatives are traded on The Stock Exchange of Hong Kong Limited or Hong Kong Futures Exchange Limited.

 There are currently no requirements for OTC equity derivatives to be traded on an exchange.
 The Securities and Futures Ordinance (Cap.
 571 of the laws of Hong Kong) includes a (not yet in force) general framework for a platform trading obligation and, following a 2018 consultation, a trading determination process has been adopted by the Hong Kong Monetary Authority and the Securities and Futures Commission to determine the products that may in the future be subject to a platform trading obligation.